20 Minutes Till Dawn: Reception

 20 Minutes Till Dawn was a commercial success, and earned more than half a million dollars within the first week of its early-access release on Steam.
 The game has been compared to Vampire Survivors due to its similarities in gameplay, with early-access reviewers commenting positively on the game's character roster, weapon variety, and upgrade trees.

 Jonathan Bolding of PC Gamer noted that he enjoyed experimenting with different builds between runs.
 He felt that the characters available in the demo did not play very differently from each other, but that they could be optimized uniquely based on which weapon the player chose.

-Eric Van Allen of Destructoid noted that build diversity could become a problem late in the game, as you start with a variety of different options, but all the builds funnel back into similar pickups, leading to "pretty same-y builds over time for a majority of the guns".
+Eric Van Allen of Destructoid noted that build diversity could become a problem late in the game, as the player starts with a variety of different options, but all the builds funnel back into similar pickups, leading to "pretty same-y builds over time for a majority of the guns".
 He also commented on the game's visual style, saying that he "absolutely digs" the almost monochromatic look, but that it could cause the text to be difficult to read for some players.

 Alice O'Connor of Rock Paper Shotgun similarly liked the look of the game and had a "grand old time" experimenting with different builds.

 Ana Valens of The Mary Sue considered it her favorite game of 2022, especially due to the character designs, which she described as "lovely".